bcobo/SIRENA/doc/SIRENA.rst

 Output Files
 ==============

-The reconstructed energies for all the detected events are saved into an output FITS file (governed by the ``tesreconstruction`` input parameter :option:`TesEventFile`).
+The reconstructed energies for all the detected events are saved into an output FITS file (governed by the ``tesrecons`` input parameter :option:`TesEventFile`).
 It stores one event per row with the following information (some of it only helpful for development purposes), in the HDU named *EVENTS*:

 * **TIME**: arrival time of the event (in s).